-We all now know that video is a must for your business whether you are flying solo or a huge corporation.
-Nowadays, we all have access to those little red ‘record buttons’ amidst our geeky gadgets and we are using them.
-But, are you using it the best way you possibly can?
+Video is a must for your business whether you are flying solo or a huge corporation.
+Nowadays, all your gadgets have those little red ‘record buttons.’
+But, are you using your camera and video the best way you possibly can?

 “I’ve read through Lisa’s guide and I just love all the tips and tidbits that she brings from the newsroom era and explains to you in easy to digest terms.
 It’s a great overview of all-things-video and the perfect starting place.”

 “The guide is full of no-fluff information that covers run-and-gun shooting, interviewing subjects, framing shots and editing.”

 “This guide is not just aimed at travel bloggers – the tips Lisa shares based on her many years experience in TV broadcasting can apply to anyone who wants to make good videos.
 This ebook is packed full of advice and takes you through all the stages of making a great video.”

 “What I like most about the way this eBook is written is the way Lisa makes you feel like she is talking to a friend.
 She puts a personal touch on it making it seem less like a text book…If you are just starting out wanting to be a video journalist then this eBook will give you the tips you wouldn’t think of, but make the most sense once you know them.
 Broken down into four chapters “The Story”, “The Shoot”, “Writing” and “Editing” I can’t think of anything that she has left out.”